 - 2 cups creamy peanut butter

-- 2 cups (about 10 ounces) finely chopped pretzel sticks
+- 2 cups (about 10 ounces) crushed skinny pretzel sticks

 - 1 cup Belgian chocolate jimmies (or vermicelli) for rolling (optional)

-- 2. Cover and refrigerate the mixture until it is very firm, 2 to 3 hours.
-Roll the mixture, by heaping tablespoons, into 1-inch bonbons.
-Place on a parchment paper–lined baking sheet.
-Cover the bonbons with plastic wrap and freeze until they are very firm, about 30 minutes.
+- Roll heaping tablespoons of the mixture into 1-inch bonbons.
+Place on a baking sheet lined with parchment paper.
+Cover the bonbons with plastic wrap and freeze until very firm, about 30 minutes.

-- 3. Combine the chopped chocolate and shortening, cut into small bits, on a large, microwave-safe dinner plate.
+- Combine the chopped chocolate and shortening, cut into small bits, on a large, microwave-safe dinner plate.
 Microwave at half-power for 1 minute.
-When melted, the chocolate will appear soft and shiny but will still hold its shape; stir smooth.
-If the chocolate is not completely melted, heat in 30-second increments, stirring until smooth.
+The chocolate will appear soft and shiny but will still hold its shape, so stir the chocolate until it’s smooth.
+If the chocolate is not completely melted, heat in 30-second increments, again stirring until smooth.
 Transfer the chocolate to a medium bowl.
-If using confectionery coating, repeat this process without using the shortening.
-If using dipping chocolate in a tub, follow the dipping directions listed on the container.
+(If using confectionery coating, repeat this process without using the shortening.
+If using dipping chocolate in a tub, follow the dipping directions listed on the container.)